 Light vehicle driver

 Driving a car, van or light truck opens up many possibilities:

 - Taxi or ride-share driver (P endorsement required)

 - Courier or delivery driver (helps if you have a D endorsement)

 - Road inspection crew (STMS and other qualifications are helpful)

 Truck and trailer sales

-Who better to convince people to buy a truck or trailer than someone who has done a million kilometres in one and knows what works.
+Who better to convince people to buy a truck or trailer than someone who has done a million kilometres in one and knows what works?
 You may also bring useful contacts.
 The pay can be quite reasonable if you are successful, and the hours are regular.
-If you have been involved in specific areas of trucking (e.g. spreading fertiliser or working in quarry) then you might also be able to sell equipment related to the industries you know (e.g. farm equipment or mining equipment) with just a small amount of extra training.
+If you have been involved in specific areas of trucking (e.g. spreading fertiliser or working in a quarry) then you might also be able to sell equipment related to the industries you know (e.g. farm equipment or mining equipment) with just a small amount of extra training.

-There are also jobs in parts sales, either for a specific brand, or at a general parts supplier.
+There are also jobs in parts sales, either for a specific brand or at a general parts supplier.